 #7 Cloud storage

-Why PM tools, not
+Why Project management tools, not e-mail?

 #1 What if your client forgot to put your developers/designers in cc?